-- Regularly testing all of our wells and distribution system we do this more frequently than required by the state health department.
-Last year we tested 2,560 bacteriological samples, and we were only required to test 1,248. - Checking water quality weekly at key locations throughout our distribution system. - Testing for heavy metals, bacteria, organic compounds and other contaminants.
+- Regularly testing all of our wells and distribution system we do this more frequently than required by the Washington State Department of Health.
+Last year, we tested 2,560 bacteriological samples, and we were only required to test 1,248. - Checking water quality weekly at key locations throughout our distribution system. - Testing for heavy metals, bacteria, organic compounds and other contaminants.
 Both the state health department and independent laboratories conduct these tests. - Routinely inspecting our above-ground water storage reservoirs.

 We keep our water as pure as possible, adding only a trace of chlorine necessary to ensure the water delivered to your home is free of harmful bacteria.
-We don't add any other chemicals such as fluoride to the water you drink.
+We don't add any other chemicals, such as fluoride to the water you drink.